Three Steps to Delicious

 In addition to the four egg whites you have saved, you will need two more.

 Beat your egg whites until soft peaks form, peaks that flop over.
-Then turn down the speed of your mixer, pay attention, and continue beating until stiff peaks form, peak that stay upright.
+Then turn down the speed of your mixer, pay attention, and continue beating until slightly stiffened peaks form, peak that just about stay upright.
 Don’t overbeat to the dry stage.
+Overbeating is the most common problem with making a souffle.
+If your meringue breaks into clumps, it is overbeaten.

 Sprinkle the top with a little more Parmesan, and run your finger around the edge.
 This will encourage a nice upward journey for your soufflé.